We all have to deal with difficult people. For the most part, they are just an irritant.

 If there is no reason to maintain contact with the person you are “Gray Rocking,” you should just cut them out of your life completely.
 Block their phone number.
 Block them on social media.
 Remove any other way they can get in touch with you.
 Never speak to them again.

 If this person is harmless, that may be all you need to do.
 However, if they are abusive, or you fear for your safety, then seek help.
 Get a restraining order, hire an attorney, or involve law enforcement.

 If you feel like the Gray Rock method is not working, there are a couple of things to remember:

 - If the toxic person gets upset, then Gray Rock is actually working.

 They may just be ramping up their behavior to get a response from you.
-In this case, you may just need to wait it out.
+In this case, you may only need to wait it out.
 It may take longer, but they will eventually get bored.